Here you will find all the non-fiction books listed for the 2020 Brattleboro Literary Festival.

 In this knock-out collection, Major Jackson savors the complexity between perception and reality, the body and desire, accountability and judgment.

-“A visual treat as well as a literary one, Emily Dickinson’s Gardening Life will be deeply satisfying for gardeners and garden lovers, connoisseurs of botanical illustration, and those who seek a deeper understanding of the life and work of Emily Dickinson.” —The Wall Street Journal
+“A visual treat as well as a literary one…for gardeners and garden lovers, connoisseurs of botanical illustration, and those who seek a deeper understanding of the life and work of Emily Dickinson.” —The Wall Street Journal

-Emily Dickinson was a keen observer of the natural world
+Emily Dickinson was a keen observer of the natural world, but less well known is the fact that she was also an avid

 Literary Nonfiction.
 How did Cheryl Strayed turn a solo hike into an inspirational memoir, beloved by millions?
 Memoirist and professor Alden Jones sets out to explore why.
 But when a sudden personal crisis occurs while she is writing, Jones realizes she must confront some difficult truths, both in her life and on the page.

-From the author of Nothing to Declare, a new travel narrative examining healing, redemption, and what it means to be a solo woman on the road.
+From the author of Nothing to Declare, a moving travel narrative examining healing, redemption, and what it means to be a solo woman on the road.

 The inspiring true story of the first Girl Scout troop founded for and by girls living in a shelter in Queens, New York, and the amazing, nationwide response that it sparked